-The Roane State Pharmacy Technician Certificate Program is a two-semester program preparing students to enter the pharmacy field as trained technicians.
+The Roane State Advanced Pharmacy Technology Certificate Program is a two-semester program preparing students to enter the pharmacy field as trained technicians.
 It is intended to provide comprehensive, quality training to students so they will be able to function in community and organized health care pharmacy settings.
 Upon completion of the certificate program students will be ready to obtain national certification by taking the Pharmacy Technician Certification Board (PTCB) examination.

-All Pharmacy Technician courses are taught at the Oak Ridge Campus.
+All Pharmacy Technology courses are taught at the Oak Ridge Campus.
 Enrollment is limited.

 Note: Students meeting minimum requirements are not guaranteed acceptance.
 Preference will be given to Tennessee residents.

 Program Application Deadline